Last updated:

 Suits: Homes planning multiple major upgrades and targeting B2 BER or better

-Who applies: The One Stop Shop provider manages the application — not you
+Who applies: A SEAI-registered One Stop Shop provider manages the assessment, application, works and grant claim — you choose the provider

 1